nf-core/phyloplace/docs/usage.md

 ## Introduction

 The pipeline can either be run with individual parameters specifying input files and evolutionary model, or from a samplesheet.
-The latter allows you to place more than one set of query sequences and references.
+The latter allows you to place more than one set of query sequences in reference trees.

 ## Samplesheet input